KrishnaGupta0405/Sansol/README.md

-Contains all the file and code related to SanSol
+Contains all the file and code related to SanSol.